-Edited by Kathleen, Maria, Lynn, Eng and 1 other
+Edited by Kathleen, Maria Quinney, Lynn, Eng and 1 other

 Chicken has always been a popular part of our diet.
 It actually goes along well as a protein for many dishes, whether it be with vegetables, soup, pasta or just alone.
 Many people prefer eating chicken because it is a natural source of lean protein, which gives us energy for the day.
 It is actually a healthier choice compared to many other kinds of meat and even cheaper than high class meats like beef.